Skip to content

 The bulk of Growth Method’s security work concerns how agents interact with connected systems on behalf of customers.

-Every agent runs with the minimum tool access it needs for the job.
-Destructive actions (sending email at scale, deleting records, modifying campaigns) require explicit human approval.
+Every agent runs with the minimum tool access it needs for the job, and we default to closed:

 Credential handling

 API keys and OAuth tokens for connected systems are never distributed to end users and never stored in plaintext.
-Credentials are managed centrally, encrypted at rest, scoped per integration, and rotated.
+Credentials are managed centrally, encrypted at rest at the application layer, scoped per integration, and rotated.
 When a user is removed, access to connected systems is revoked at the source.

 Integration records